 Edge Hill University also offers an integrated MBChB Medicine with Foundation Year, allowing you to progress onto the MBChB Medicine course following successful completion of the Foundation Year.
 You can find more information about their Foundation Year programme here.

 Edge Hill University Medical School uses the Multiple Mini Interview (MMI) format for its interview.
-For September 2023 entry, the interview will take place in January 2023, with more information available here.
+Interviews take place in January each year, with those successful starting in the September that follows.
+You can find more information here.

 The interview will assess a variety of skills and characteristics required for a career in medicine, including: